finkbeca/Notes/content/docs/Front-End/react.md

 useMemo hook lets use memoize values and useCallback lets us memoize functions.
 The return values will be the same function.
 This could allow us to use a function as a dependency for another hook.
 ### useRef
 useRef hooks allows us to create a mutable value that exists for the lifetime of the component.
 We begin by wrapping a value like ``` const myRef = useRef(42)``` we can then use ```myref.current``` to access or update the value.
-All react components can be passed a ref prop in whcih case React will automatically assign the instance of the component to myRef.current.
+All react components can be passed a ref prop in which case React will automatically assign the instance of the component to myRef.current.
 Example:
 ```
 import React, { useState, useRef, useEffect } from 'react'